oracle/rwloadsim/doc/WORKING.md

 and password are entered as stings.
 The keyword `default` marks this database as default, which means it will be used when no database has been explicitly named.
-The above is available as the file rwltest.rwl; you must modify it as necessary with things like the proper connect string and password.
+The above is available as the file rwltest.rwl; you must modify a private copy of it as necessary with things like the proper connect string and password.
 If you do not include the password, you will be prompted for it.
 If you need to have a connect string you could e.g. use something like: